RuihaoQiu/RuihaoQiu.github.io/about.md

 <p>I got a joint Ph.D in statistical physics and materials science, between France and Belgium. </p>

-<p>I am current working in as a data scientist in People Forecast, interested in NLP and big data solutions.</p>
+<p>I am currently working as a data scientist in People Forecast.
+I design and build data pipeline internally and I provide big data solutions for our clients.</p>

 <h2>Skills</h2>